getify/foi-lang/formalization-work/Foi-Specification.md

 the annotation sits above every lower-ranked layer at its expression.
 Evidence incompatible with it is a **conflict** in §9.7.2's sense: a compile error at the annotation, naming the annotated type and the evidence that disagrees.
-Whether a given value type is admitted under a given annotation is subsumption, which §9.9 owes.
+Incompatibility is disjointness and admission is subsumption; §9.9 specifies both.

 **Disproof is the trigger.** An annotation the analysis can neither confirm nor contradict is adopted, and the expression's view is the